-Evergreen Solutions is retained by Charleston County Aviation Authority (CCAA) to conduct a Compensation and Classification Study.
-Evergreen will evaluate the Authority’s present salary and classification structure as compared to the relevant job market for comparable positions in comparable regions of growth, airports, as well as businesses in the private and public sectors, and assess internal equity.
-Additionally, any areas for streamlining, restructuring, or further division of labor shall be notated, to include expected efficiencies gained from the suggested changes.
-The objectives of the study are for CCAA to be able to attract and retain qualified employees and to maintain a competitive position with other comparable entities within the same geographic and business area.
+Evergreen Solutions was retained by Charleston County Aviation Authority (CCAA) to conduct a Compensation and Classification Study.
+Evergreen evaluated the Authority’s present salary and classification structure as compared to the relevant job market for comparable positions in comparable regions of growth, airports, as well as businesses in the private and public sectors, and assessed internal equity.
+Additionally, any areas for streamlining, restructuring, or further division of labor were notated, to include expected efficiencies gained from the suggested changes.
+The objectives of the study for CCAA were to be able to attract and retain qualified employees and to maintain a competitive position with other comparable entities within the same geographic and business area.

-Evergreen Solutions is retained by New Braunfels Utilities to conduct a Job Market Survey.
-Evergreen will perform a market salary and benefits survey of private and public sector benchmark comparisons of similar employee size (250 – 500 employees), customer size (50,000-100,000), and revenue ($200 million or more).
-The market survey will include positions directly related to these services as well as utility support staff and leadership.
-Evergreen will utilize the market survey results to make recommendations for the following: position changes to existing grade structure; and proposed compensation plan/model and grade structure model to correspond with the market survey results in order to keep NBU competitive in the market.
-Evergreen will also analyze NBU employees’ salaries, per job classification, to ensure internal equity based off gender and race and provide individualized recommendations for changes.
+Evergreen Solutions was retained by New Braunfels Utilities to conduct a Job Market Survey.
+Evergreen performed a market salary and benefits survey of private and public sector benchmark comparisons of similar employee size (250 – 500 employees), customer size (50,000-100,000), and revenue ($200 million or more).
+The market survey included positions directly related to these services as well as utility support staff and leadership.
+Evergreen utilized the market survey results to make recommendations for the following: position changes to existing grade structure; and proposed compensation plan/model and grade structure model to correspond with the market survey results in order to keep NBU competitive in the market.
+Evergreen also analyzed NBU employees’ salaries, per job classification, to ensure internal equity based off gender and race and provided individualized recommendations for changes.

-Evergreen Solutions is retained by Skagit Transit to provide Compensation Study Services.
-Evergreen will work with Skagit Transit to establish a new Employee Compensation Plan based on external benchmarks through a comprehensive analysis on the existing compensation, classification, benefit and pay structure for the organization’s employees.
-Evergreen will revise job descriptions to be more reflective of the actual duties of the position and some positions will be evaluated for FLSA exempt status.
+Evergreen Solutions was retained by Skagit Transit to provide Compensation Study Services.
+Evergreen worked with Skagit Transit to establish a new Employee Compensation Plan based on external benchmarks through a comprehensive analysis on the existing compensation, classification, benefit and pay structure for the organization’s employees.
+Evergreen revised job descriptions to be more reflective of the actual duties of the position and some positions were evaluated for FLSA exempt status.

 Evergreen Solutions was retained by the GRTC Transit System to conduct a Compensation and Benefits Study.
 GRTC is a not-for-profit public service corporation jointly owned by the City of Richmond and Chesterfield County.
 Evergreen conducted a wage and benefits survey of select peer organizations and made recommendations for updates to the current pay plans for GRTC.